Yoghurtyam/MR-ML-Assessments/2. neural network/README.md

 **Note**: In this whole section of data pre-processing you are allowed to use external libraries such as nltk, genesis, etc. to simplify the process.

 ### Training, Validation and Results
 You can use any portion of the `training-dataset.csv` for the purpose of training depending on the compute power accessible and time constraints.
-Once training is done, testing your model on `testing-dataset.csv` and find the classification accuracy.
+Once training is done, test your model on `testing-dataset.csv` and find the classification accuracy.

 ## What are we looking for in the submission?
-Through this test we are trying to simulate a work environment where you are approached with a problem and a rough idea on what to do to solve it.
+Through this assessment we are trying to simulate a work environment where you are approached with a problem and a rough idea on what to do to solve it.
 The rest is up to you.
 You'll have to:

 - Research about the problem and arrive at a theoretical solution
 - Go back to the whiteboard and sketch the architecture - define classes, functionalities, etc
 - Convert your idea into code
-- Validate your solution and explain why it did well or not
+- Validate your solution and explain why it did or didn't go well and the challenges faced

 We understand that this is a tough challenge, so don't worry if you're not able to complete it in time.
 The purpose of the assessment is to understand your learning speed and style, thought process, execution quality and clarity.

 If you have any doubts, queries or concerns feel free to reach out to me at `rana@maprecruit.ai`.